feitian124/migrate-helper/README.md

 # migrate-helper

-`tidb` project need to [restructure tests](https://github.com/pingcap/tidb/issues/26022), migrate its old `gocheck` tests to `testify` tests. there are so many files need migrate, I write this helper to do the regular replacements, then manually check and update.
+`tidb` project need to [restructure tests](https://github.com/pingcap/tidb/issues/26022), migrating its old `gocheck` tests to
+`testify` tests. there are so many files need to migrate that I write this helper to do the regular replacements, then manually check and update.

 ## install